By using this site, you agree to the Privacy Policy and Terms of Use.

 Clinical Implications for Hormone Health

 Energy deficiency, whether from excessive exercise, caloric restriction, or chronic illness, consistently suppresses the hypothalamic-pituitary-gonadal axis at its origin point.
-This research emphasizes the importance of addressing root causes rather than treating hormone levels in isolation.
+This emphasizes the importance of addressing root causes rather than treating hormone levels in isolation.

 Key takeaways